Home

 Responsible Conduct of Research

 Researchers have important professional and regulatory responsibilities related to the Responsible Conduct of Research (RCR), which is broadly defined as the practice of scholarship and scientific investigation with integrity.
-UCCS takes RCR training very seriously and such training is required for most federally funded trainees.
+UCCS takes RCR training very seriously and we invite you to engage today.
 RCR is essential to ensuring faculty, staff, students, and postdoctoral researchers engage in research with the highest of standards.

 • Management

 RCR is everyone’s responsibility and requires vigilance and ongoing introspection.
-The Graduate School and the Office of Sponsored Programs and Research Integrity collaborate in the oversight of RCR training at UCCS.
-Through a competitive process, an RCR Faculty Fellow is selected each year to design and manage the face-to-face RCR workshops.
+The Graduate School and the Office of Research Integrity and the Office of Research collaborate in the oversight of RCR training at UCCS.
+Through a competitive process, an RCR Faculty Fellow designs, manages, and participants in the live RCR workshop.
+An evaluation report is produced, updated, and made publicly available.

 • Format

-All trainees and faculty mentors are required to complete the online Collaborative Institutional Training Initiative (CITI) program.
-In addition, trainees and UCCS faculty mentors are required to participate in up to five, 2-hour, RCR active learning workshops.
-Participants register in advance and attendance at 5 sessions is required for NIH trainees and strongly encouraged for all investigators, funded or not.
-The RCR active learning workshops use multiple modes of learning, including case studies, role-playing, published papers on RCR, mock examples of data entry forms, IRB applications, mentoring contract templates, as well as book and film discussions.
-Each session is designed and implemented by the RCR Fellow who selects the content and presentation format for the session.
-Each session can be co-facilitated with a local expert as appropriate.
+All grant funded trainees and faculty mentors are required to complete the online Collaborative Institutional Training Initiative (CITI) program.
+In addition, all students staff and faculty who engage in research are invited to participate in live (in-person/virtual/or hybrid) RCR active learning workshops.
+Participants register in advance to attend this half-day workshop typically scheduled right before the start of Fall semester.
+The RCR active learning workshop uses multiple modes of learning including: case studies, role-playing, published papers on RCR, mock examples of data entry forms, IRB applications, mentoring contract templates, as well as book and film discussions.
+Each ½ day workshop is designed and implemented by the RCR Fellow who selects the content and presentation format for the featured topic(s).
+The topics change each year, so that continual engagement is possible.

 • Faculty Participation